vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

-This RFC proposes adding a boolean field named `runnable` to the .spec of:
+This RFC proposes adding an enum field named `lifecycle` to the .spec of:
 - ClusterSourceTemplate
 - ClusterImageTemplate
 - ClusterConfigTemplate